 Enter the dollar amount deducted from the employee's paychecks toward the Employee-Required Contributions (EERC) in the pre-tax field.
 Certain Act 4 Protective County Jailers pay employee required contributions post-tax.
 Please include amounts for these employees in the post-tax field This amount can never exceed the maximum EERC percentage for the category reported.
-The percentage rate that may be withheld from the employee may change annually, and the value for the coming year is announced each summer in Department and Employer News.
+The percentage rate that may be withheld from the employee may change annually, and is announced each summer in Department and Employer News.
+New rates always go into effect January 1.